-Berat, Albania: Best Things to Do & See in One Day
+8 Best Things to Do in Berat, Albania

-Berat, Albania: Best Things to Do & See in One Day
+8 Best Things to Do in Berat, Albania

-Berat, Albania: Best Things to Do & See in One Day
+8 Best Things to Do in Berat, Albania

 Are you looking for the best things to do in Berat, Albania?
 Berat, also known as the City of a Thousand Windows, is a must-see destination, so you can’t miss it on your Albania Itinerary.
-Most people only take a day trip from Tirana to Berat, but for the best experience, spend at least 2 days there.
+Most people only do a day trip from Tirana, but for the best experience, it’s worth spending at least 2 days there.

 Wondering what to do in Berat?
 Visit Berat Castle, explore the ancient neighborhoods of Mangalem and Gorica, try traditional Albanian food, see historic Ottoman houses, and enjoy the medieval atmosphere.

-This ultimate guide to visiting Berat includes how to get there, where to stay, and the best things to do in Berat, Albania.
+This ultimate guide to visiting Berat includes how to get there, where to stay, and the best things to do in Berat.

 Disclosure: This post contains a few affiliate links, which means we may receive a small commission, at no cost to you, if you make a purchase through our link.
 This is a free way to support us and allow us to continue to create inspiring travel guides.